EricCabrol/VehicleDynamics/books.md

 ### The reference about tires ###

-* **Hans B Pacejka, _Tyre and Vehicle Dynamics_, Delft University, The Netherlands**
+* **Hans B Pacejka, _Tyre and Vehicle Dynamics_, Butterworth-Heinemann, 2012 (3rd edition, 670 pages)**

-Pacejka is the author of the well-known Magic Formula, and his book is definitely an undisputed reference on the subject.
+Professor Pacejka from Delft University is the author of the well-known Magic Formula, and his book is definitely an undisputed reference on the subject.

 Three editions in 2002, 2006, 2012.